bcgov/smk-cli/docs/edit-an-app.md

 ![Added Layers](smk-cli-wms-layers.png)

 The added WMS layers have three options on the bottom-right of the layer panels for working with the layers.
-These options, from left to right, are 'View in Catalog', 'Show/Hide', 'Edit', and 'Remove'.
+These options, from left to right, are 'Show/Hide', 'Edit', and 'Remove'.

 ![Layer edit buttons](smk-cli-wms-layer-edit-buttons.png)